NicoMesina/Quizgame/README.md

 **Submit button:**

 The submit button has the colour of rgb 23, 245, 245, it’s a light blue colour that almost gives the impression of a click me now to see the answer in a positive way.
 I did not want the user to feel negative during the game and that was the reason for this colour.
 In many cases users quit as soon as they see red flags everywhere and, in this case, I did not use any red negative flags for this reason.
 Let’s keep the user happy and entertained in a chilled positive matter.
-Thjis was my goal for this submit button.
+This was my goal for the submit button.

  **User Goal**

  - Simple to use and keep entertained
  - Able to see the correct answers
  - Easy to click and play
+ - Feedback easy to submit
+ - SignUp form easy to complete